tashian/heal.lgbt/content/_index.md

 Video: [Feeling Good](https://www.youtube.com/watch?v=H1T5uMeYv9Q) TED talk by CBT practitioner David Burns
 Book: [Feeling Good](https://www.amazon.com/dp/B009UW5X4C/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) very popular book that has helped a lot of people with mood disorders, by David Burns

-### Psychadelics
+### Psychedelics
-There’s a growing belief that psychadelics, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
+There’s a growing belief that psychedelics, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
 But they come with risks.
-This is an area of ongoing exploration and recent expiermentation, with the FDA currently in stage 3 trials of MDMA-assisted psychotherapy.
-If all goes as expected, psychadelics will become legal for PTSD therapy in several countries by 2021.
+This is an area of ongoing exploration and recent experimentation, with the FDA currently in stage 3 trials of MDMA-assisted psychotherapy.
+If all goes as expected, psychedelics will become legal for PTSD therapy in several countries by 2021.

 [MAPS](https://maps.org/) &mdash; Multidisciplinary Association for Psychedelic Studies
-[Psychadelic Integration](https://integration.maps.org/) &mdash; MAPS directory of therapists who help people integrate a psychadelic experience
+[Psychedelic Integration](https://integration.maps.org/) &mdash; MAPS directory of therapists who help people integrate a psychedelic experience

 Book: [How to Change Your Mind](https://www.amazon.com/dp/B076GPJXWZ/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) by Michael Pollan
-Video: [The future of psychadelic-assisted psychotherapy](https://www.ted.com/talks/rick_doblin_the_future_of_psychedelic_assisted_psychotherapy) TED talk by Rick Doblin, head of MAPS
+Video: [The future of psychedelic-assisted psychotherapy](https://www.ted.com/talks/rick_doblin_the_future_of_psychedelic_assisted_psychotherapy) TED talk by Rick Doblin, head of MAPS
 Movie: [MDMA: The Movie](https://mdmathemovie.com/)
-Movie: [Trip of Compassion](https://vimeo.com/ondemand/tripofcompassion), about MDMA trials in Isreal for trauma release
+Movie: [Trip of Compassion](https://vimeo.com/ondemand/tripofcompassion), about MDMA trials in Israel for trauma release

 ### Neurofeedback
 Neurofeedback uses EEG monitoring to improve brain functioning as you learn to alter your brain activity.
-By using computer imaging, you receive direct feedback through a “brain map” that indicates areas of your brain with excessive activity associated with PTSD, such as your fear centers.
+By using computer imaging, you receive direct feedback through a “brain map” that indicates areas of your brain with excessive activity associated with PTSD, such as your fear center.
 Here you learn how to relax your body and mind to activate the outermost layer of your brain; that which is associated with thinking and decision-making.
 Typically, 20 sessions will give you enough feedback to understand how to facilitate regulation of your body and mind on your own.

-### Keto diet
+### Ketogenic diet
 Could be promising for PTSD, but there's not a whole lot of research here.
 [PTSD UK](https://www.ptsduk.org/ketogenic-diet/) | [Reddit](https://www.reddit.com/r/keto/comments/8r02yz/my_psychiatrist_recommended_keto_to_help_control/)
 Either way, it seems [good for the brain](https://www.psychologytoday.com/us/blog/diagnosis-diet/201706/ketogenic-diets-psychiatric-disorders-new-2017-review).

 ### Drawing
 In the act of drawing, the patient makes an initial reorganisation of the form of the trauma, and begins to differentiate the adaptive ego, which has the tools and the ability to restructure the experiences, and the traumatic emotional part that suffers those experiences in a condition of impotence and passivity.
-The person may rapidly access preverbal and motor-sensory language, activating inborn creative skills.
+The person may rapidly access pre-verbal and motor-sensory language, activating inborn creative skills.
 The use of this tool enables us to access the traumatic material gently, limiting dissociative reactions, bypassing avoidance and flight behaviour and setting a distance from pain by objectivizing.
 A protective space is created between the self and the part that holds the suffering.
 A voice to the inner child.
 The patient is offered the possibility of drawing what is occurring in the self's here and now, and given a choice of different graphic materials.
 At the end of the drawing and assessment phase the person is asked to note what has emerged, and a brief space of time may be allowed for description without interpretation.

 ## DIY Healing